a11599/pmi/README.md

 ## Interrupts

 CPU exceptions are handled by PMI or the DPMI host when present.
 Exceptions will terminate the PMI application and return control back to DOS.
-The debug version of PMI dumps registers and the top 64 bytes of stack when not running under DPMI.
+The debug version of PMI dumps registers and the top 64 bytes of the stack when not running under DPMI.

 Hardware interrupts (IRQs) are supported in protected mode.
 By default, the IRQ is handled by its real mode (DOS) handler.
 When a protected mode handler is installed, the handler may either handle the IRQ completely in protected mode, or pass it back to real mode by jumping to the previous IRQ handler.
 IRQ handlers are always called with a 32-bit stack frame and should return using a 32-bit iret (iretd).